build2-packaging/nanort/README.md

 Add the respective dependency in your project's `manifest` file to make the package available for import.

-    depends: happly ^ 6.4.6
+    depends: nanort ^ 6.4.6

-The single header-only C++ library to use happly as command-line argument parser can be imported by the following declaration in a `buildfile`.
+The single header-only C++ library to use nanort as command-line argument parser can be imported by the following declaration in a `buildfile`.

-    import happly = happly%lib{happly}
+    import nanort = nanort%lib{nanort}

 ## Configuration
 There are no configuration options vailable.